-Internship programs can be part of an organization’s recruitment strategy to help achieve organizational business objectives.
+Internship programs can be part of an organization’s recruitment strategy and help achieve organizational business objectives.
 Interns are generally looking for real life experience that will utilize their skills and offer challenging work.

 Internship programs were originally designed by colleges and universities to give students real life work experience as part of their degree curriculum.
 Schools partnered with businesses and helped place prospective students within work environments.

 Today, businesses are using internship programs to help identify talent and recruit for employment.
 This can be an inexpensive way to recruit employees and identify talent for succession planning.

 Employers use interns to complete projects that might have otherwise been difficult to complete.
 The process can include testing the student’s socialization to the workplace, aptitude and skill set.
 It is estimated that 20-25% of newly hired employees come from internship programs.

 For an internship program to be successful, it requires designated resources, a formal structure and management process for recruiting prospective interns and managing current interns.

 8 Elements to Incorporate into an Internship Program: